 Interpreting the Ratio

 The data since 1945 is a simple calculation using data from the Federal Reserve Z.1 Statistical Release, section B.103, Balance Sheet and Reconciliation Tables for Nonfinancial Corporate Business.
-Specifically it is the ratio of Line 39 (Market Value) divided by Line 36 (Replacement Cost).
+Specifically it is the ratio of Market Value divided by Replacement Cost.
 It might seem logical that fair value would be a 1:1 ratio.
 But that has not historically been the case.
 The explanation, according to Smithers & Co. (more about them later) is that "the replacement cost of company assets is overstated.
 This is because the long-term real return on corporate equity, according to the published data, is only 4.8%, while the long-term real return to investors is around 6.0%.
 Over the long-term and in equilibrium, the two must be the same."

 The average (arithmetic mean) Q Ratio is about 0.68.
 The chart below shows the Q Ratio relative to its arithmetic mean of 1 (i.e., divided the ratio data points by the average).
 This gives a more intuitive sense to the numbers.
-For example, the all-time Q Ratio high at the peak of the Tech Bubble was 1.64 — which suggests that the market price was 140% above the historic average of replacement cost.
+For example, the all-time Q Ratio high at the peak of the Tech Bubble was 1.64 — which suggests that the market price was 136% above the historic average of replacement cost.
 The all-time lows in 1921, 1932 and 1982 were around 0.30, which is approximately 55% below replacement cost.
 That's quite a range.
-The latest data point is 49% above the mean and now in the range of the historic peaks that preceded the Tech Bubble.
+The latest data point is 43% above the mean and now in the vicinity of the range the historic peaks that preceded the Tech Bubble.

 Another Means to an End

 Smithers & Co., an investment firm in London, incorporates the Q Ratio in their analysis.
 In fact, CEO Andrew Smithers and economist Stephen Wright of the University of London coauthored a book on the Q Ratio, Valuing Wall Street.
 They prefer the geometric mean for standardizing the ratio, which has the effect of weighting the numbers toward the mean.
-The chart below is adjusted to the geometric mean, which, based on the same data as the two charts above, is 60%.
-This analysis makes the Tech Bubble an even more dramatic outlier above the (geometric) mean.
+The chart below is adjusted to the geometric mean, which, based on the same data as the two charts above, is 54%.
+This analysis makes the Tech Bubble a more conspicuous outlier above the (geometric) mean.

 The Message of Q: Overvaluation

 For a quick look at the two components of the Q Ratio calculation, here is an overlay of the two since the inception of quarterly Z.1 updates in 1952.
-There is an obvious similarity between Line 39 and a broad market index, such as the S&P 500 or VTI.
+There is an obvious similarity between the Fed's estimate of "Corporate Equities; Liabilites" and a broad market index, such as the S&P 500 or VTI.
 It is the more volatile of the two, but this component can be easily extrapolated for the months following the latest Fed data.
-The less volatile underlying Net Worth, Line 36, is not readily estimated from coincident indicators.
+The less volatile underlying Net Worth is not readily estimated from coincident indicators.

 The regressions through the two data series to help to illustrate the secular trend toward higher valuations.